soroush/graphicsmagick/www/INSTALL-unix.rst

   /path/to/perl will be taken as the PERL interpreter to use.
 This is important in case the 'perl' executable in your PATH is not PERL5, or is not the PERL you want to use.
-Experience suggests that static PerlMagick builds may not be fully successful for Perl versions newer than 5.8.8.
+Experience suggests that static PerlMagick builds may not be fully successful (at least for executing the test suite) for Perl versions newer than 5.8.8.

 --with-perl-options